Rep. Vito Marcantonio (left) and Trump administration immigration official Ken Cuccinelli. |

 Traces of this sentiment that northern Europeans are, if not more superior, at least more desirable than the swarthy hordes from southern and eastern Europe, streaked across the national landscape when President Trump lamented that today’s immigrants don’t come from places like Norway.

-In “LaGuardia: A Fighter Against His Times,” author Arthur Mann observed that, in the 1920s nationalistic arguments, “made a wide appeal, namely, that before America had been free of vice and crime, of slums and drunkards, that is had been, in short, a paradise of Protestant Nordics living on farms and in small towns.”
+In “LaGuardia: A Fighter Against His Times,” author Arthur Mann observed that, in the 1920s nationalistic arguments, “made a wide appeal, namely, that before America had been free of vice and crime, of slums and drunkards, that it had been, in short, a paradise of Protestant Nordics living on farms and in small towns.”

 LaGuardia took the Johnson-Reed bill personally, wrote Mann, “for it placed a stigma on the American-born children of the new immigrants as well as on the immigrants themselves.”

 With no way to prevent its passage, The Little Flower thought it best to dignify his cause by dragging the fight out until the bitter end.
+Being "legal" didn't make Italian immigrants feel more welcome. |

 He tangled with the likes of Republican Rep. Jasper Tincher from Kansas who told the House, “On the one side is beer, Bolshevism, unassimilating settlements, and perhaps many flags.
 On the other side is constitutional government; one flag, the Stars and Stripes; America, ‘a government of, by, and for the people’; America our country.”